Find Affordable College Courses

 $12,188 Average Tuition & Fees

-Out of the 6 schools in Colorado that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 3 spot on the list.
-Located in the medium-sized city of Fort Collins, Colorado State is a public college with a very large student population.
+A rank of #3 on this year’s list means Colorado State University - Fort Collins is a great value for natural resources and conservation students.
+Located in the medium-sized city of Fort Collins, Colorado State is a public college with a fairly large student population.

-Colorado State undergraduate students pay an average of $12,188 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Colorado State are $12,188 per year.
 Natural Resources & Conservation majors at Colorado State take out an average of $22,904 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $376.

 Colorado State did well in our overall quality rankings, too.
 It placed #3 on our Best Natural Resources & Conservation Schools in Colorado list.